yiisoft/hydrator/docs/guide/en/object-factory.md

 # Object Factory

-The hydrator uses `ObjectFactoryInterface` implementation to create object when you uses `Hydrator::create()` method: hydrator passes to factory resolved constructor arguments and gets created object for next hydration.
-The package provides two implementations out of the box.
+The hydrator uses `ObjectFactoryInterface` implementation to create object when you use `Hydrator::create()` method: hydrator passes resolved constructor arguments to factory and obtains created object for next hydration.

-## Object factories out of the box
+The package provides two implementations out of the box:

-### `ReflectionObjectFactory`

-It uses reflection to create object, and cannot create objects when not all constructor arguments are resolved.
+- `ReflectionObjectFactory`.
+Uses reflection to create object.
+It cannot create objects when some constructor arguments aren't resolved.
 This object factory is used by default.

-### `ContainerObjectFactory`

-It uses [Yii Injector](https://github.com/yiisoft/injector) to create object that allow to use PSR-11 compatible DI container for resolve constructor arguments, which were not resolved by the hydrator.
+- `ContainerObjectFactory`.
+Uses [Yii Injector](https://github.com/yiisoft/injector) to create object that allow to use [PSR-11](https://www.php-fig.org/psr/psr-11/) compatible DI container to resolve constructor argument not resolved by the hydrator.

 ## Using object factory